-9.1 The Returning Officer for the first election to a Community Council shall be the Head of the Strategic Policy Unit of the Scottish Borders Council, or their appointed nominee and, for all elections after the establishment of a Community Council, shall be the person appointed by the Community Council concerned, subject to approval by the Head of the Strategic Policy Unit.
+9.1 The Returning Officer for the first election to a Community Council shall be the Clerk to the Council of Scottish Borders Council, or their appointed nominee and, for all elections after the establishment of a Community Council, shall be the person appointed by the Community Council concerned, subject to approval by the Clerk to the Council.
 The Returning Officer for a Community Council election shall not be an elected member of that Community Council or a candidate in that election to that Community Council.